 If the consumer is found to be over-indebted, the debt counsellor should, within 30 days of the consumers application notify both the Credit Provider/s and the Credit Bureaus by means of the “Form 17.2”.

-It is important to note that in terms of section 88(1) of the National Credit Act No. 34 of 2005, you MUST NOT incur any further charges under a credit facility or enter into any further credit agreements whilst under debt review.
-Should you do so, this will result in you being rejected from the debt review and legal proceedings from your credit providers will begin, which is very expensive.
+It is important to note that in terms of section 88(1) of the National Credit Act No. 34 of 2005, you MUST NOT incur any further charges under a credit facility or enter into any further credit agreements whilst under debt counselling.
+Should you do so, this will result in you being rejected from the debt counselling and legal proceedings from your credit providers will begin, which is very expensive.

-Payment Distribution Agents
+Payment Distribution Agencies (PDA)

 Once accepted under debt counselling you will pay one amount that pays all your debt which will then be distributed to your credit providers by a Payment Distribution Agent.

-Termination of Debt Review
+Termination of Debt Counselling

-In terms of section 71(2)(b)(i) of the NCA, a debt counsellor must issue a Clearance Certificate (Form 19) if the consumer has fully satisfied all the debt obligations under every credit agreement that was subject to the debt re-arrangement order or agreement.
-Once a Clearance Certificate has been issued Credit Bureaus will be required to remove all the information relating to debt counselling and you can then start getting credit again.
+In terms of section 71(2)(b)(i) of the NCA, a debt counsellor must issue a clearance certificate (Form 19) if the consumer has fully satisfied all the debt obligations under every credit agreement that was subject to the debt re-arrangement order or agreement.
+Once a clearance certificate has been issued credit bureaus will be required to remove all the information relating to debt counselling and you can then start getting credit again.

 If Married in COP